maurovanetti/inkfungus-template/README.md

 ## Variables

-Global variables exist both in Ink and in Fungus, although there are many subtle differences between them:
+Global variables exist both in Ink and in Fungus, although there are some subtle differences between them:
-- You can only have integers, floats and strings in Ink.
+- You can only have integers, floats, strings and Booleans in Ink.
 Other variable types that exist in Fungus cannot be synchronised as they are.
-- Fungus global Booleans (true/false) can be kept in sync with 0/1 Ink integers (this happens automatically).
 - You have lists in Ink, but not in Fungus.
 They undergo a special treatment.

 The Ink-Fungus Gateway takes care of keeping in sync global variables that share the same name.